 Dancing Labs are residency environments that bring together two or more artists who normally do not have the time or privilege to be in dialogue.
-A Dancing Lab is a space for rigorous play, positive failure, and collective experimentation around an issue, idea, or field-wide trend.
+A Dancing Lab is a space for rigorous play and positive failure around an issue, idea, or field-wide trend.

-The Dancing Lab model helps NCCAkron subvert prevailing constraints on choreographers by offering connections across geographical distance and subsidizing creative time without an expectation of a final product.
-It's an opportunity for artists to share each other’s working knowledge and develop new ideas through body-based studio practice, personal introspection, and group reflection.
+The Dancing Lab model helps NCCAkron subvert the prevailing lottery system approach to supporting artists.
+Connecting across geographical distances and subsidizing creative time without an expectation of a final product, artists share their working knowledge with each other and develop new ideas through body-based studio practice, personal introspection, and group reflection.